 - 7. Are there laws related to this statute?

-Penal Code 601 PC is the California statute that makes it a crime for a person to threaten to injure someone physically, and then to enter that person’s home or workplace without permission.
-This is commonly referred to as “aggravated trespass”.
+Penal Code 601 PC is the California statute that makes it a crime for you to threaten to injure someone physically, and then to enter that person’s home or workplace without permission.
+This is commonly referred to as “aggravated trespass“.
 1

-A prosecutor must prove three things in order successfully to convict a defendant of aggravated trespassing.
+A prosecutor must prove three things in order successfully to convict you of aggravated trespassing.
 These are:

-- the defendant made a credible threat to cause serious bodily injury to another person,
+- you made a credible threat to cause serious bodily injury to another person,

-- the defendant made the threat with the intent to place the other person in reasonable fear for his safety (or for the safety of his immediate family), and either
+- you made the threat with the intent to place the other person in reasonable fear for their safety (or for the safety of their immediate family), and either

-- within 30 days of making the threat, the defendant unlawfully entered the threatened person’s residence without a lawful purpose and with the intent to carry out the threat, OR within 30 days of making the threat, the defendant unlawfully entered the workplace of the threatened person, knowing that the place he entered was the threatened person’s workplace, and tried to locate that person without a lawful purpose and with the intent to carry out the threat.2
+- within 30 days of making the threat, you unlawfully entered the threatened person’s residence without a lawful purpose and with the intent to carry out the threat, OR within 30 days of making the threat, you unlawfully entered the workplace of the threatened person, knowing that the place you entered was the threatened person’s workplace, and tried to locate that person without a lawful purpose and with the intent to carry out the threat.2

-Note that a prosecutor does not have to show that the accused trespasser acted “willfully” in order to prove an aggravated trespass took place.3
+Note that a prosecutor does not have to show that you acted “willfully” in order to prove an aggravated trespass took place.3

-Also note that this statute does not apply if the accused that made the threat entered his own:
+Also note that this statute does not apply if you entered your own:

 - residence,